 How Much to Use?

-I used to buy the little sizes but now I find it’s more cost-effective to buy the large refill package ($88 on Amazon).
+I used to buy the little sizes but now I find it’s more cost-effective to buy the large refill package (we get it on Amazon when we can’t get to a boat show).

 It lasts me a year or two.
 I put small amounts around the boat when we leave it shut up for any length of time.
 When we come back, the light green kanberra has turned dark green and looks drier and if I stir it and there’s not light green left, I throw it away and squeeze out a little more.